 4. Stimulates Hair Growth

-If you’re worried about a receding hairline, consider treading the peppermint way.
+If you’re worried about a receding hairline, consider treading the peppermint way after talking to your dermatologist.
 Peppermint works as a good stimulator for your scalp and promotes hair growth.
 Due to its ability to soothe blood vessels and boost blood flow to the hair roots, peppermint stimulates the health of your hair (4).

 Health Benefits of Peppermint Tea